How to create a cross-border eCommerce strategy and solution

 As the name suggests, cross-border eCommerce is about selling goods digitally beyond a company’s domestic market, usually to overcome saturation and create new opportunities.

-While international trade isn’t new, cross-border digital commerce remains a key growth engine for businesses, even in turbulent times involving political conflicts and, more recently, the introduction of increased tariffs by the United States government.
-Despite a potential recession and an environment of constant change, digital-first commerce across the globe remains a strategic route to build business resilience.
+While international trade isn’t new, cross-border digital commerce remains a key growth engine for businesses, even amid political conflicts.
+Despite a potential recession and a constantly changing environment, digital-first commerce worldwide remains a strategic route to building business resilience.

 Investing in cross-border eCommerce brings a bounty of benefits for brands, retailers and the B2B sector: